-The following table of compensation, excluding options and compensation securities, provides a summary of the compensation paid (or payable) by the Company to NEOs and directors of the Company for the two most recently completed financial years ended December 31, 2023 and December 31, 2022.
+The following table of compensation, excluding Options and compensation securities, provides a summary of the compensation paid (or payable) by the Company to NEOs and directors of the Company for the two most recently completed financial years ended December 31, 2024, and December 31, 2023.
 Options and compensation securities are disclosed under the heading "Share Options and Other Compensation Securities".
-All directors and NEO's served throughout 2023.